← Back to Fitley

 8. Data retention schedule

-We retain different categories of fitness data for the following periods:
+We retain different categories of fitness and nutrition data for the following periods:

 Data categoryRetention periodBasis